StenderKlaus/Semi-II/README.md

 - User registration and login
 - Authentication using JWT Tokens
 - CRUD operations (Story create, read, update and delete)
 - Upload user Profile Images and story Images to the Cloudinary Server
 - Commenting on the story and Liking of the Comments
 - Liking  stories and adding stories to the Reading list
-- the Ability to add Relevant Categories When adding a new Story
+- The Ability to add relevant Categories when adding a new Story
 - Browse Stories Based on story Categories
 - Story searching Based on Story Title and pagination
 - An add to Favorites or to Reading List of bookmarked stories